 a) Broad sets of applicability.

 We live in an increasingly connected world.
 The demand for mobile wireless communications is increasing at nearly 50% per year according to the Cisco Visual Networking Index.
-This demand is expected to continue to increase as the Internet of Things (IoT) becomes a reality, and the number of connected devices grows from 5 billion to over 20 billion by 2020.
-Unsurprisingly, in 2016, over 50% of all wireless data went through a Wi-Fi access point.
-This enormous utilization results in a need for a continued increase in capacity of wireless networks, depending directly on the availability of additional unlicensed spectrum.
+Three numbers explicit the global ever-accelerating need for bandwidth and wireless: by 2021 more than half of 17 billion connected devices will be mobile, 65% of the IP traffic will be from mobile devices, 80% of the internet traffic will be video requiring high speed wireless.

-Undeniably, there are multiple solutions that can provide an increase in the available spectrum and increase the spectrum reuse in a given area.
+There are multiple solutions that can provide an increase in the available spectrum and increase the spectrum reuse in a given area, as well as increased speed.
 WiGig solutions, defined in IEEE 802.11ad, .11mc, .11aj and 802.11ay are such examples.
-However, the continued deployment and growth of 802.11 technology relies on accessing further unlicensed spectrum based on the expected growth in the future.
-Additionally, non- RF based solutions may be preferred for multiple complementary use-cases, like environments where traditional RF solutions are not allowed due to safety or security, underwater communications and more.
+However, the continued deployment and growth of 802.11 technology relies on new technologies progressively being implemented to address a continued increase in capacity of wireless networks, and the availability of additional unlicensed spectrum, such as the visible and IR light frequency range.
+Additionally, non- RF based solutions may be preferred for multiple complementary use-cases, like environments where traditional RF solutions are not allowed due to safety and or securityEMI sensitive equipments, underwater communications, M2M or when security considerations prevents their use for example in banks and defense industry.

-The light spectrum, for the most part, has been underutilised for communication.
-The visible light spectrum alone stretches from approximately 430 THz to 770 THz, which means that there is potentially more than 1000x the bandwidth of the entire RF spectrum of approx. 300 GHz.
-Both the visible light spectrum and the infrared spectrum are unlicensed.
+The light spectrum, for the most part, has been underutilised for free space communication because it was easier to provide mobility in large areas using RF.
+But with the ever increasing spatial reuse in smaller and smaller cells, a point will be reached where cells are so small that use of light as a medium for wireless communication becomes interesting.
+The visible light and near IR spectrum alone stretches from approximately 250 THz to 800 THz, which means that there is potentially more than 1000 times the bandwidth of the entire RF spectrum of approx. 300 GHz.
+Both the visible light spectrum and the infrared (IR) spectrum are unlicensed and could be used primarily in short-range wireless scenarios.

-The key difference between the potential LC standard and the former IR standard within 802.11 is that the potential LC standard would be looking at providing complementary capabilities created by the introduction of new high-power light sources and appropriate PHY and MAC technologies that can help 802.11 address additional use-cases.
-In addition, the pervasiveness of LEDs, technological maturity and the increasing demand for wireless capacity all play a significant role in the motivation for creating an LC standard within 802.11.
+802.11 has had an IR standard in its early specification, where IR was a niche technology at that time due to the huge cost of powerful light sources and limited capabilities of electronics at that time.
+The key progress in the potential LC standard is that it would leverage the introduction and large scale deployment of high-power solid state light sources together with and large-area photodiodes and advanced electronics.
+Moreover, PHY and MAC technologies have evolved significantly from early days on and are now able to address existing use-cases for LC with enhanced performances as well as additional ones that emerged recently.
+Among those are volume markets for 802.11, such as industrial wireless, home and enterprise networks, backhauling scenarios as well as niches such as underwater communication and wireless access in medical environments.
+In addition, the pervasiveness of LEDs, technological maturity and the increasing demand for wireless capacity, low latency and high speed all play a significant role in the motivation for creating an LC standard within 802.11.